bogeychan/elysia-oauth2/README.md

 app
   .use(auth)
   .get('/', async (ctx) => {
-    // get login and logout urls for one or more OAuth 2.0 profiles const profiles = ctx.profiles('github');
+    // get login, callback, logout urls for one or more OAuth 2.0 profiles const profiles = ctx.profiles('github');

     // check if one or more OAuth 2.0 profiles are authorized